SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 var setValue2 = await _credHub.WriteAsync<ValueCredential>(setValueRequest);
 ```

 > Note: the default behavior on Write requests is to leave existing values alone.
-If you wish to ovewrite a credential, be sure to pass `true` for the `overwrite` parameter on your request object.
+If you wish to overwrite a credential, be sure to pass either `OverwriteMode.converge` or `OverwriteMode.overwrite` for the `overwriteMode` parameter on your request object.
+See [Overwriting Credential Values](https://credhub-api.cfapps.io/#overwriting-credential-values) for more information.

 Write requests allow the setting of permissions on a credential during generation: